 He was standing at the porch that day, waiting for me to come home.
-He’s always been a brat for that.
+He has always been a brat for that.
 He said today he’s going to teach me our math lesson, apparently because I scored the lowest on our exam while he did fair.
 But I knew he only wanted to tease me out of it.

 “Here come the genius” His arms were interwined with his body while he stood next to the porch, giving me a wicked smile.